harishkolanu235/Devops_Tutorials/Git/git_reset.md

           To discard the staged changes in staging area.
     ~~~

-2. To rmove files from only staging area back to working directory
+2. To remove files from only staging area back to working directory
     ~~~
     # git rm --cached <file_name>
     ~~~

+Utility 2) To undo the commits at repository level

+we can also reset to undo commits at repository level

+Syntax:  git reset <mode>  <commit_id>